 Also, a Membership Site can provide a passive, yet steady income.
 As each member has to pay monthly; meaning you'll be paid each and every month!
 All you have to do is provide the content on a monthly basis.

-You Can Get The Content From A Private Label Rights Product.
+Here's A Tip For You: You Can Get The Content From A Private Label Rights Product.
 These are "White Labeled"; so you can repackage and sell them as your own.

 *Stay Tuned For Our Next E-Mail: Create A High Converting Up-Sell!